aces/Loris-MRI/docs/scripts_md/tarchiveLoader.md

 tarchiveLoader -- this script performs the following:

-\- validation of the tarchive
+\- validation of the DICOM archive

 \- conversion of DICOM datasets into MINC files